jpmens/mosquitto-auth-plug/README.md

 | http_aclcheck_uri |                   |      Y      | URI for check acl               |
 | http_with_tls     | false             |      N      | Use TLS on connect              |

-If the configured URLs return an HTTP status code == `200`, the authentication / authorization succeeds, else it fails.
+If the configured URLs return an HTTP status code == `2xx`, the authentication / authorization succeeds.
+If the status code == `4xx` authentication / authorization fails.
+For status code == `5xx` or server unreachable, if no other backend succeeded, then an error is returned and client is disconnected.

 | URI-Param         | username | password | clientid | topic | acc |
 | ----------------- | -------- | -------- | -------- | :---: | :-: |